Aaron-Bopp/TIM/40_Evergreens/Deconstructing your faith can feel like constructing a puzzle that you haven't seen before.md

 > I feel I am a giant box of puzzle pieces, but the box is full of like 20 puzzles and I have to find the right pieces for the right puzzle, without knowing which puzzle is the right one.
 > Rachel Cook

-My strategy was to tip over the box and choose the smallest puzzle
+My strategy was to tip over the box and choose the smallest puzzle: [[My Deconstruction journey#How has my worldview evolved since leaving the church]]

 [[Deconstructing your faith is like climbing through a jungle canopy]]